Montana State University: Record growth

 Waded Cruzado, the former president of New Mexico State University, succeeded Gamble as president, taking office on 4 January 2010.
-Since her arrival, the university's headcount enrollment has grown from 13,559 in the fall of 2010 to a record 16,902 in the fall of 2018 – a 24.66 percent increase – making MSU the largest university in the state of Montana.
+After her arrival, the university's headcount enrollment grew from 13,559 in 2010 to a record 16,902 in 2018—a 24.66% increase—making MSU Montana's largest university.

-In addition to enrollment increases, the campus has seen the completion of numerous major construction and renovation projects since Cruzado's arrival.
+In addition to enrollment increases, the campus saw the completion of numerous major construction and renovation projects.
 In the fall of 2010, the university reopened one of its most heavily used classroom buildings on campus, Gaines Hall, after a $32 million renovation funded by the Montana Legislature.

 That same fall, the university opened its new, 40,000-square-foot Animal Bioscience Building.
 The $15.7 million building was funded, in part, by donations from Montana's livestock and grains industry.
-In addition to classroom and teaching laboratory space, the building is home to the MSU College of Agriculture's Department of Animal and Range Sciences.
+In addition to its classroom and teaching laboratory space, the building became the new home of the MSU College of Agriculture's Department of Animal and Range Sciences.

 While the Gaines Hall renovation and the Animal Biosciences building were underway before Cruzado took office, in the fall of 2010 she launched an ambitious 90-day campaign to raise $6 million in private donations for a $10 million project to replace and expand the 38-year-old south end zone of the university's football stadium.
 The university would cover the remaining $4 million for the project, paying it back from revenues generated by MSU Athletics, including ticket sales.
 The campaign was successful and resulted in a new end zone opening for the fall 2011 season.
 The end zone project resulted in a net gain of 5,200 seats for the stadium for a total capacity of 17,500.
 However, through additional standing-room-only attendance, the stadium thrice exceeded 21,000 spectators in the fall of 2013.

 The fall of 2010 also marked the official opening of Gallatin College Programs at MSU, offering two-year degrees.
 The program was previously known as MSU-Great Falls College of Technology in Bozeman and was located away from the central campus, but with the renaming, Gallatin College was also given offices and classrooms in Hamilton Hall, located in the campus center.
 The program's first dean, Bob Hietala, oversaw a period of steady enrollment growth, with Gallatin College growing from 100 students at its start to more than 800 in fall 2019.
 The program also expanded into new spaces, leasing empty classrooms in the local high school and space in a commercial building off-campus.